Back to Business: What You Need to Know to Reopen and Grow

 According to new a survey from FedEx Office, more than 80 percent of consumers and business owners say they prefer to learn about information such as changes in hours, policies and safety procedures via professionally printed signs.
-FedEx Office has also partnered with Australian online design platform Canva, which offers millions of images and illustrations, an extensive library of templates, and a simple drag-and-drop interface, making it even easier to create customizable banners, posters, flyers, yard signs or postcards.
+FedEx Office has also collaborated with online design platform Canva, which offers millions of images and illustrations, an extensive library of templates, and a simple drag-and-drop interface, making it even easier to create customizable banners, posters, flyers, yard signs or postcards.

 Here, FedEx Office Executive Vice President and Chief Operating Officer Kim Dixon offers three smart tips any small- or medium-size business can use to clearly communicate to customers that, yes, they are back in business.

 1. Remember, trust is fundamental in customer relationships.

 While many businesses around the U.S. begin to open again, we’re still in a period of uncertainty and so it’s critical to instill and maintain trust with your customers.